Cabin

 The Natural Hazards of Rustic Remote Cabin Use:

 Travelling to and staying at a remote cabin has many inherent risks for serious injury or death which all users are solely responsible for becoming aware of, mitigate and by renting the property agree to assume all liability, including for any children who accompany them.
-The cabin is equipped with alarms for smoke and carbon-monoxide.
+The cabin is equipped with alarms for smoke and carbon-monoxide and basic first aid kit.
 Among many others, inherent risks include: trips, slips and falls on uneven slippery or muddy ground, getting lost, forest fire, trees/branches falling, drowning/hypothermia in the lake, injury from extreme heat or cold, bee/blackfly and mosquito bites, interaction with the abundant wildlife who call this area home, including moose, bear, deer, racoon, squirrel, porcupine, skunk, marten, foxes, wolves, coyotes, and extremely rarely cougar, etc. The cabin deck and steps can be slippery at any time, especially after rain, dew or snowfall and present a risk for falls.
 Fire safety both indoors and outside are the sole responsibility of the guest(s).
-Fire bans must always be respected and no fire can be made at any time unless in the designated steel fire pit, and always with water at hand and never left unattended unless and until confirmed to be completely extinguished.
-The propane cookstove and BBQ should only be used outdoors where there is adequate ventilation.
+Fire bans must always be respected and no fire can be made at any time unless in the designated portable steel fire pit, and always with water at hand and never left unattended unless and until confirmed to be completely extinguished.
+The propane cookstove and BBQ should only be used outdoors where there is adequate ventilation, to avoid carbon monoxide danger.
 EMS services are likely to be more than two hours away, winter weather events may render the cabin suddenly inaccessible for an extended period, and internet services may fail unexpectedly.
 If you plan to go exploring along the miles of beautiful wilderness trails, make appropriate provision to avoid getting lost, such as topographical map, compass, GPS, etc. Many areas do not have cellular services.

 Rules: